 Because of its relationship to social functioning, low levels of trust are, indeed, concerning.
 But if a reduction in trust means that fairness, shared values and justice are no longer taken for granted, the distrust that characterises so much of the world today could in fact be positive.
 For, while fairness, shared values and justice are necessary for societal well-being, they ought not to be taken for granted.
 Each historical stand against tyranny shows that the sustainability of values like justice and fairness requires them to be actively defended.

 The world may be experiencing a crisis of trust.
 But the crisis cannot be that trust is merely low.
 For trust is not always best, and more trust is not always better.
 If the projects that trust enables collaborators to complete are corrupt, busting trust can be appropriate.
-Whistleblowers are good examples of this – in leaking secrets, they violate a trust, but for a good reason.
+Whistleblowers are good examples of this: in leaking secrets, they violate a trust, but for a good reason.
 Too much trust is also undesirable insofar as it enables the abuse of power.
 The checks and balances built into the American political system exist for this very reason: the relationship between citizens and such powerful leaders is not one that should be characterised solely by trust.

 Just as trust is not always best, distrust, often thought to be a sign of interpersonal or societal dysfunction, can be appropriate.
 The key is to cultivate trust that tracks trustworthiness.
 If a boss, partner or government lacks the competence, motivation or good character needed to uphold the trust placed in them, distrust, rather than trust, is reasonable and appropriate.
 It is for this reason that the current low levels of trust are understandable.
 A rebuilding of trust may help society function more smoothly, but the current threat of ambiguous news and politicians who 'construct' their own truth make distrust, rather than trust, appropriate.

 For example, just as a parent gives a pet to a child, not because they believe the child to be responsible, but to help teach them responsibility, trust can be given to others to help them develop trustworthiness.
 Also, in relationships characterised by a high degree of intimacy (such as marriages, partnerships and close friendships) to withhold trust because of another's faults goes against the very nature of the relationship.
 Part of what sets intimate relationships apart is the expectation that the trust in a friendship, partnership or marriage is strong enough, and generous enough, to withstand the imperfections and moments of untrustworthiness that occur in the relationship from time to time.
-It should be noted, however, that these opportunities to place trust well despite a lack of trustworthiness are more suited to interpersonal relationships rather than the much less intimate engagement between the public and social institutions.
+It should be noted, however, that these opportunities to place trust well despite a lack of trustworthiness are more suited to interpersonal relationships than to the much less intimate engagement between the public and social institutions.
 It may be right to trust a partner because you love her, but it is less clear that one should trust a president or journalist with such generosity.

 Sign up to our newsletter

 If the institutions that no longer enjoy healthy amounts of public trust are undeserving of it – that is, if they actually are untrustworthy – then the distrust reported by Edelman is well-placed.
 And if that is the case, then the responsibility for taking trust forward lies, at least in part, with the businesses, media groups, NGOs and governments that need to cultivate better trustworthiness and do the slow, challenging work of communicating that trustworthiness to the public.
-But, importantly, responsibility for cultivating well-placed trust in the post-truth era does not lie solely with those would-be-trusted parties.
+But, importantly, responsibility for cultivating well-placed trust in the post-truth era does not lie solely with those would-be trusted parties.
 Even if they cultivate integrity, and root out all deception in their ranks, levels of public trust may continue to ebb away.
 This is because distrust is quasi-perceptual; like spectacles, it frames what we see.
 And if left unchecked, a lingering distrust can cause one to withhold trust, even from those who really are deserving of it.

 Not often discussed, this risk of misplaced distrust is the quiet threat of our post-truth era.
 For example, it is understandable to distrust the media production company WTO5 after they published the fabricated story that the Pope had endorsed Trump.
 Likewise, in the wake of its emissions scandal, it is reasonable to become sceptical of Volkswagen.
 But if that distrust is allowed to run amok, disposing one to be closed to new information suggesting WTO5 or Volkswagen have changed their ways and can now be trusted, it ceases to be reasonable.
 Distrust also becomes degraded when, as often happens, it mutates from local scepticism of a scandalised entity to a blanket concern about all related individuals or organisations.
 For example, one might move from distrusting Volkswagen to believing that all automobile manufacturers are bent on side-stepping emissions testing.